andrewlevandoski/Image-Forgery-Detection/README.md

 Please read our paper for a detailed explanation of our motivation and research when developing this tool.

 ## To Run:
+Place any images that you wish to analyze into the **images** directory.

 Navigate to the **src** directory:
 ```
 $ cd src